ShoYamanishi/AppleNumericalComputing/05_radix_sort/README.md

 Here we study the two aspects in the Metal implementations:
 * The effect of the coalesced and uncoalesced writes to the device memory.
 * The effect of the overhead of the extra check if the array is already sorted to enable an early break from the loop.
+The nubmers for the early-out implementations on this page were measured for the entire 16 shifts.
+The difference from the nubmers for the non-eraly-out implementatios shows the overhead of the additional check per shift.

 The overhead of uncoalesced writes is negligible, but the overhead of extra check for early-out is 25-70%, and it should be used only if the array is almost sorted, in the sense that the maximum distance the elements travel to get them sorted is less than 25% of the total length.

+METAL in one commit for all the 16 shifts (iterations)  has a noticeable advantage if the problem size is small.
+However, as the problem size becomes bigger, the overhead becomes way bigger than the overhead with the implementation with one commit per shift.
+It is especially noticeable if the writes are not coalesced.
+Cause of this phenomenon is unknown, but it seems to be related to the cache write-back.
+There are 22 kernel invokations (dispatches) per shift, and the command encoder may not be able to handle too many write backs or kernel invokations efficiently.

 ### Effect of Coalesced and Uncoalesced Stores to the Device Memory.